tinymce/tinymce-docs/enterprise/pageembed.md

 controls: toolbar button, menu item
 ---

-The TinyMCE **Page Embed** plugin lets you embed a page in your content in a responsive or exactly sized iframe.
+The **Page Embed** plugin is a premium plugin from Tiny that embeds a page in the content using an iframe (Inline frames).

 The Page Embed plugin allows an external webpage to be embedded in an HTML document and can be inserted anywhere within a webpage layout.